 The release of the newest annual addition to the FIFA series, FIFA 19, has brought up a question among gamers.
 That question is: ‘Why do we still buy this game?’.
-The game has a large fanbase who, broadly speaking, all have a love-hate relationship with the EA title.
-It can be wonderfully fun to play or utterly infuriating for a whole host of different reasons, even leading to the aptly named ‘FIFA Rage’ term which is widespread among social media and forums alike.
+The game has a large base of fans who, broadly speaking, all have a love-hate relationship with the EA title.
+It can be wonderfully fun to play or utterly infuriating for a whole host of different reasons, even leading to the aptly named ‘FIFA rage’ term which is widespread among social media and forums alike.
 This love-hate relationship is a difficult one to escape, even taking its relatively poor quality in comparison to other games into account.
-However, against all the odds; I have been set free.
+However, against all the odds: I have been set free.

 Like I have said, I resisted such an urge, and I feel proud of myself for doing so, much like a quitting smoker would feel proud for resisting a cigarette.
 Despite the way I have slandered FIFA, there are reasons for its pull and temptation.
 When FIFA goes right, it is highly satisfying.
 It is euphoric when you complete a thirty-pass team move with a composed finish to win the FA Cup, and it makes you want to recreate such experiences in the future.
-This euphoria is where a lot of the addictiveness of the game lies, amongst the frustration, it gives you these interspersed moments to keep you playing.
+This euphoria is where a lot of the addictiveness of the game lies.
+Amongst the frustration, it gives you these interspersed moments to keep you playing.
 It works.
-Not only this, but FIFA is a recreation of the most popular sport in the world.
+Not only this, but FIFA is a simulation of the most popular sport in the world.
 The fact that you can somewhat recreate the moments of the real footballing world and play with all your favourite players and teams provides a vast amount of the games pull.
-That can’t be underestimated, and this is a huge reason as to why gamers continue to buy it every year, despite there being very few significant, or even improving changes.
+That can’t be underestimated, and this is a huge reason as to why gamers continue to buy it every year, despite there being very few significant changes or improvements.